lf-edge/eden/docs/io-performance-tests.md

 5. **GIT_PATH** - Path for placing results in the git repository.
 The path must already exist in the repository.
 Optional parameter.
 6. **GIT_FOLDER** - Folder name for results on GitHub.
 Optional parameter.
 7. **EVE_VERSION** - EVE version.
 This parameter is required for naming a folder in GitHub.
 Optional parameter.
+8. **GIT_LOCAL** - Allows you to save test results to the volume passed to the container, via the -v parameter, without publishing the results to GitHub.
+This parameter can take the value - true.
+It is an optional parameter.

 > If you want to upload results to GitHub.com, the GIT_REPO GIT_LOGIN GIT_TOKEN environment variables will be required.
 All other environment variables for GitHub are optional.
 > Before starting the container, you need to [get a token on GitHub.com](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token).